 - 4.1.
-In choosing investments, the Trustee has taken into account the following factors: - the size, credit status and commitment to the Plan of the Wellcome Trust; - the desire to ensure that the Plan's assets and future contributions are invested in such a manner that the benefits due to members and their beneficiaries can be paid from the Plan as they arise; - the circumstances of the Plan (including the state of maturity of the Plan, the decision to close the Plan to new accruals as of 1/7/2022, and the benefits provided); - the degree to which the liabilities of the Plan are covered by the assets of the Plan; - the investment characteristics of the available asset classes (including the expected return, the variability of return, and the correlation of asset classes with each other and with the liabilities); - the belief that, in the long term, equities will outperform other available asset classes and that this time horizon is consistent with that of the Plan and the Employer; and - the levels of investment risk. - 4.2.
+In choosing investments, the Trustee has taken into account the following factors: - the size, credit status and commitment to the Plan of the Wellcome Trust; - the desire to ensure that the Plan's assets and future contributions are invested in such a manner that the benefits due to members and their beneficiaries can be paid from the Plan as they arise; - the circumstances of the Plan (including the state of maturity of the Plan, the decision to close the Plan to new accruals as of 1/7/2022, and the benefits provided); - the degree to which the liabilities of the Plan are covered by the assets of the Plan; - the investment characteristics of the available asset classes (including the expected return, the variability of return, and the correlation of asset classes with each other and with the liabilities); - the desire for greater certainty of outcomes, implemented through de-risking, as the Plan's funding position improves; - the levels of investment risk. - 4.2.
 The Trustee is a long-term investor and does not look to change the investment arrangements on a frequent basis. - 4.3.
 The investment managers are appointed based on their capabilities and, therefore, their perceived likelihood of achieving the expected return and risk characteristics required for the asset classes being selected. - 4.4.
-The Trustee look to their investment adviser for their forward-looking assessment of an investment manager's ability to deliver upon its stated objectives over a full market cycle.
+The Trustee looks to their investment adviser for their forward-looking assessment of an investment manager's ability to deliver upon its stated objectives over a full market cycle.
 This view will be based on the adviser assessment of the investment manager's idea generation, portfolio construction, implementation and business management, in relation to the particular investment that the Plan invests in.
 The investment adviser's manager research ratings assist with due diligence and questioning managers during presentations to the Trustee.
 These ratings are used in decisions around selection, retention and removal of manager appointments.